Doula Certification Professionalize your services with Lifespan Doulas.

 What is the difference between "certification" and "licensure"?

-Community Access to Doulas
+Community access to doulas

 I have been a leader in the doula community for many years and have witnessed up close the growth of the doula profession.
 In the push to professionalize our special brand of support services, doula training organizations have created an ever-increasing number of post-training certification hoops for newly trained doulas.
 These may include documentation and evaluation of hands-on experience with clients, writing essays, extensive reading requirements, ongoing continuing education requirements, periodic re-certification, and more.
 Last, but certainly not least, is the additional costs involved for the doula in achieving certification/re-certification and the ongoing revenue stream this creates for the training organizations.